InteractiveAdvertisingBureau/Global-Privacy-Platform/implementation.md

 The GPP String Specification defines what a GPP string looks like and includes the details for the GPP header section.
 It also provides the primitive data types that may be used in any section specification.

 The header section is always required and always comes first.
-The purpose of the header is to identify which sections are included in a string payload and be a table of contents of where to find each signal in the string payload (broken into discrete sections).
+The purpose of the header is to identify which sections are included in a string payload and to be a table of contents of where to find each signal in the string payload (broken into discrete sections).

-### 1.4 Section Specifications - Understanding sections and sub-sections <a name="1.4"></a>
+### 1.4 Section Specifications - Understanding sections and subsections <a name="1.4"></a>

 A section in the GPP represents a unique privacy signal and generally corresponds to a unique jurisdiction.
 As such, only one section should be sent in a given string, understanding that an individual is typically afforded rights under a single jurisdiction.
 However, you may encounter multiple sections identified within the Section ID (gpp\_sid).

 Today, acceptable use is to allow up to two (2) applicable section IDs to be signaled.
 See CMP Guidelines, [3.4 Applicable Section(s)](#34-applicable-sections), for more details.

-#### 1.4.1 What is the difference between sections and sub-sections? <a name="1.4.1"></a>
+#### 1.4.1 What is the difference between sections and subsections? <a name="1.4.1"></a>

 Sections indicate a user’s preferences according to the jurisdiction that the section represents.
-A high level explanation of sections are provided here for reference.
+A high-level explanation of sections is provided here for reference.

 *   The **EEA/UK section** contains data that, when decoded, produces a TC String that is compatible with the TCF specification.
 See the Transparency and Consent Framework Specification and Implementation Guidelines for more information.